trilogi77/OwlVigilance/README.md

 ## Objective
 The objective of this bot is to get cybersecurity closer to the public and make safer for everyone to be in public discord chats.

+## Functionality

+This bot will read any message sent in the channels where it has access, check if there is any URL on it, and if found a URL then will check with some platforms if it's malicious.

+Depending on the output of the searches it will remove the message or reply to it with a warning.

+You can check the porcces in [DeeperInfo](DeeperInfo.md#owlvigilance-work)

 # Configuration

 ## Permisions requested